Joe Biden Supreme Court candidates: Nomination of Ketanji Brown Jackson

 On January 26, 2022, it was reported that Justice Stephen Breyer planned to step down at the end of the court's current term, giving Biden his first opportunity to name a justice to the court.
 On January 27, Biden reiterated his intention to keep his campaign promise to nominate a Black woman.
 On February 22, it was reported that Biden had met with his top three contenders, Ketanji Brown Jackson, J. Michelle Childs and Leondra Kruger.
 On February 25, it was announced that Biden would nominate Judge Jackson.
 On April 7, 2022, Jackson was confirmed by a vote of 53–47.
 She was then sworn in on June 30, 2022, at noon, when Breyer's retirement went into effect.

-Names mentioned as likely nominees
+Other names mentioned as likely nominees

 Following is a list of individuals who have been mentioned in various news accounts as possible nominees for a Supreme Court appointment under Biden:

 Note: Individuals marked with an asterisk would fulfill Biden's commitment that his first nominee be a Black woman.

-Bolded individuals have been selected by Biden for the Supreme Court.